coyove/nj/README.md

 // both of them will be compiled into: func(a, b, this)

 /*
- * 'if' and 'for' don't create a new namespace
+ * Statements 'if' and 'for' don't create a new namespace */
- */

 var a = 0;